 All students who wish to attend a field trip must receive written permission from a parent or guardian with authority to give permission.
 Students may be prohibited from attending field trips for any of the following reasons:

 - Failure to receive appropriate permission from parent/guardian or teacher;

-- Failure to complete appropriate coursework;
+- Failure to complete appropriate coursework and/or failing classes;

 - Behavioral or safety concerns;

 - Denial of permission from administration;

+- Poor Attendance

 - Other reasons as determined by the school.